 Listed below are the symbols and their definitions now being used in the North West Regional Data Center (NWRDC) and Web version of the CCD.
 The symbols in the Course Data Base (CDB) column are those used in the NWRDC CDB version, and the symbols in the CCD Column are those used in the Web version CCD.
 CDB CCD

-- D a This symbol indicates (1) courses or programs (Section 5) that may be deleted the following school year, (2) course titles or numbers that may be replaced with a new title or number the following school year, or (3) courses in Section 3 that have not been reported as taught within the last four years.
-Such courses may be deleted after the fourth year. - I æ This symbol indicates courses with Course Descriptions that have been revised to require instruction in and mastery of appropriate state standards. - N ^a This symbol indicates new courses or course numbers listed in the CCD. - This symbol indicates a new title of a course that will become effective after July 1 of the next school year.
-The existing title will be deleted at the end of the current school year. - This symbol indicates a course that meets the definition of core curricula for class size under Section 1003.03(6), F.S.
+D a This symbol indicates (1) courses or programs (Section 5) that may be deleted the following school year, (2) course titles or numbers that may be replaced with a new title or number the following school year, or (3) courses in Section 3 that have not been reported as taught within the last four years.
+Such courses may be deleted after the fourth year.

+- I æ This symbol indicates courses with Course Descriptions that have been revised to require instruction in and mastery of appropriate state standards.
+N ¤ This symbol indicates new courses or course numbers listed in the CCD. - N ¤ This symbol indicates new courses or course numbers listed in the CCD.
+H This symbol indicates a new title of a course that will become effective after the course that will be course - This symbol indicates a new title of a course that will become effective after July 1 of the next school year.
+The existing title will be deleted at the end of the current school year. - \ This symbol indicates a course that meets the definition of core curricula for class size under Section 1003.03(6), F.S.